mattdsteele/steele.blue/content/blog/2020-06-15-secret-strava.md

 Tom Scott has a good overview of the tradeoffs we've decided as an industry to make (and RIP to the legendary Yahoo Pipes):

 `youtube: BxV14h0kFs0`

+## Heroku was ahead of its time

+I really liked building and deploying to GCP using Cloud Run.
+The abstraction for general-purpose HTTP servers feels right, and the auto-scaling means the price is right.

+But at the end of the day, I'm not sure it's any more advanced than Heroku's original PaaS product from like, 10 years ago.
+It's crazy how advanced Heroku was compared to the other toolchains at the time.

+Has the last decade of Cloud Native tooling really just been a process of standardizing the offering across other languages, and making the PaaS tooling work with Docker/Kubernetes?

+I'd love to know more about what other PaaS offerings are like.
+From my perspective, Cloud Foundry/Heroku/OpenShift/Knative are all pretty interchangeable.
+If there's more nuance here, let me know!